Lobo (DC Comics): Fictional character biography

 At one point, Lobo has trouble with a clone of himself that had survived previous misadventures.
 A battle between the two makes it unclear which of them survived.
-Some fans conclude that the original Lobo was the victor since, later in the series, Lobo removes a miniature radio which he had surgically implanted in his head some time before the clone fight, and only organic matter can be cloned.

-The character has participated in several money-making schemes, such as being a priest and being a pop-rock idol.
+Lobo has participated in several money-making schemes, such as being a priest and a pop-rock idol.
 Most of these schemes tend to end with the violent deaths of nearly everyone involved.
 He has many friends among the bounty hunter world, though many tend to die when they are around Lobo, either by his hand or at the hands of the enemies he faces.

 Crossovers

 Lobo has both clashed and cooperated with Superman.
 He has also encountered Batman a couple of times, although one of these encounters was in an Elseworlds continuity.
 He has both fought and teamed up with Guy Gardner more than once, helping him to destroy various alien threats to Earth.
 Lobo often visits Warriors, Guy's bar, where he enjoys free drinks.

 He fights Aquaman when a traveling space dolphin visiting Earth is killed by Japanese fishermen.
 He ceases fighting when he learns Aquaman is not only a friend to dolphins, but was raised by them.
 Although Lobo feels he cannot hurt a fellow dolphin lover, he has no such mercy for the fishermen.

 Lobo also has appeared with the Authority.
 In one such appearance, Jenny Quantum finds a comic book detailing Lobo's murder of Santa Claus; she experiences a fit of rage and confusion.
 She breaks the barrier between her dimension and the dimension Lobo inhabits in the comic book, and Lobo finds himself in a fight with the Authority.

-Lobo has also had run-ins with Hitman, Valor, Starman, the Ray, Deadman, Green Lantern, the JLA, StormWatch, Mister Miracle, the Legion of Super-Heroes, Captain Marvel, Wonder Woman, Fate, the Sovereign Seven, Supergirl, and Superboy, among others.
+Lobo has also had run-ins with Hitman, Valor, Starman, the Ray, Deadman, Green Lantern, the JLA, StormWatch, Mister Miracle, the Legion of Super-Heroes, Captain Marvel, Wonder Woman, Doctor Fate, the Sovereign Seven, Supergirl, and Superboy, among others.